Highland Real Estate

 Be prepared for patience and competition.
 Desirable properties often receive multiple offers within the first week.

 Watch out for: Older homes that may need well/septic updates, HOAs that restrict animal keeping or lot usage, and the premium pricing that comes with Highland's reputation — comparable square footage costs 20-30% more than neighboring Alpine or Cedar Hills.
+Salisbury Real Estate gives buyers an honest assessment of Highland's value proposition.

 For Sellers